icon-project/java-score-examples/multisig-wallet/README.md

 # Multisignature Wallet SCORE for Java

+This subproject contains the Java implementation of Multisignature Wallet SCORE.
+Please visit the [original repository](https://github.com/icon-project/multisig-wallet) written in Python if you want to know how to interact with the SCORE.

 ## Comparison with Python version

 | Method | Python | Java | Notes |